 (1) Net periodic cost in these tables is before considering amounts subject to overhead allocations for capital expenditure projects or for amounts subject to deferral for regulatory purposes.
-CenterPoint Houston's actuarially determined pension expense for 2010 in excess of the 2007 base year amount is being deferred for rate making purposes until its next general rate case pursuant to Texas law.
-CenterPoint Houston deferred as a regulatory asset \$4 million and \$6 million, respectively, in pension expense during the three months ended March 31, 2009 and 2010.
+CenterPoint Houston's actuarially determined pension expense for 2010 in excess of the 2007 base year amount is being deferred for rate making purposes until the conclusion of its next general rate case pursuant to Texas law.
+CenterPoint Houston deferred as a regulatory asset \$8 million and \$6 million, respectively, in pension expense during the three months ended September 30, 2009 and 2010, and \$21 million and \$18 million, respectively, in pension expense during the nine months ended September 30, 2009 and 2010.

-CenterPoint Energy expects to contribute approximately \$9 million to its pension plans in 2010, of which \$2 million was contributed during the three months ended March 31, 2010.
+CenterPoint Energy expects to contribute approximately \$9 million to its pension plans in 2010, of which approximately \$1 million and \$6 million, respectively, were contributed during the three and nine months ended September 30, 2010.

-CenterPoint Energy expects to contribute approximately \$19 million to its postretirement benefits plan in 2010, of which \$6 million was contributed during the three months ended March 31, 2010.
+CenterPoint Energy expects to contribute approximately \$25 million to its postretirement benefits plan in 2010, of which approximately \$6 million and \$19 million, respectively, were contributed during the three and nine months ended September 30, 2010.